mkaanerinc/mkaanerinc/README.md

 ## ⚡️ A Few Quick Facts

-- 🔭 I’m currently looking for job as a .NET Developer.
+- 🔭 I’m currently looking for job as a Software Developer.
 - 🌱 I’m currently learning Data Structures and Algorithms. ☕
 - 👯 I’m looking to collaborate on making projects with Web API or Angular.